sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 		* It is received quicker than that
 * General improvements:
 	* The minimal vTaskDelay has been increased from ```vTaskDelay(0)``` to ```vTaskDelay(1)```
-		* This prevents unwanted Watchdog resets during during wait-for-command-response
+		* This prevents unwanted Watchdog resets during wait-for-command-response

 Changes added at v1.0.5: